rives-io/riv/docs/developing-cartridges.md

 rivemu hello.sqfs
 ```

-If everything worked, you should see you "hello world!" cartridge pop up.
+If everything worked, you should see "hello world!" screen show up.
 This is your first cartridge!

 This cartridge file is also the one you should upload on RIVES.